Chart Color Schemes

 Population

-Indooroopilly's population, as of November 2025, is approximately 15,622 people.
-This figure represents an increase of 2,192 individuals since the 2021 Census, which reported a population of 13,430.
-The change was inferred from the estimated resident population of 15,122 in June 2024 and an additional 299 validated new addresses since the Census date.
-This results in a population density ratio of 2,125 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Indooroopilly's growth rate of 16.3% since the 2021 census exceeded both the SA4 region (8.3%) and the national average, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 93.8% of overall population gains during recent periods.
+Indooroopilly's population is around 15,622 as of November 2025.
+This reflects an increase of 2,192 people since the 2021 Census which reported a population of 13,430 people.
+The change is inferred from the estimated resident population of 15,122 from the ABS as of June 2024 and an additional 299 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,125 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Indooroopilly's growth rate of 16.3% since the 2021 census exceeded the SA4 region (8.3%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 93.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, a significant population increase is forecast for Indooroopilly, with an expected growth of 4,716 persons by 2041 based on the latest population numbers.
-This represents an overall increase of 27.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Forecasting demographic trends, a significant population increase is expected in the top quartile of national areas.
+The area is forecast to grow by 4,716 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 27.0% in total over the 17 years.

 Frequently Asked Questions - Population